Web design tools: 13 Experts reveal their 3 favourite tools

 WordPress is our favourite platform, CMS helps the client to easily work with their website and modify them based on their everyday needs.
 Blogging in CMS is very easy too, so the new website would have fresh content all the time.
 Adding to these benefits, as a developer point of view, the plugins are a big help!
 You can find most of the tools that you need using few clicks plugin.

 We use Photoshop CS6 as our design tools, we modify the photos/products and make the website stands out amongst the crowd.
 We have an in-house designer who works based on the client’s requirement.
 If it is required we do even draw and design a photo of how the website is gonna look when it is done and ready for clients.

 Notepad++ used for our coding as it is does recognise scripts and shortcodes.

 We have a developer who uses www.antetype.com and he explains it as a software focused on visual design, built by UI designers for UI designers.
-It saves you a lot of time creating and optimizing high-fidelity detailed UI design prototypes.
+It saves you a lot of time creating and optimising high-fidelity detailed UI design prototypes.

 Google Analytics and Google Webmaster also used to make sure the functionality of the website is at its highest.
-One of the team member (most of the time the designer him/herself) sets up these two tools, before passing it to client and we can provide reports if necessary.
+One of the team member (most of the time the designer him/herself) sets up these two tools, before passing it to a client and we can provide reports if necessary.

 Browser dev tools allow me to carry out my design venture smoothly.
 Gulp Sass lets me compile Sass to CSS in Gulp.
-Text editor helps me to discover the powerful features that maximize my productivity.
+Text editor helps me to discover the powerful features that maximise my productivity.